hphelion/documentation/cli.unix.2.md

 HP Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
 _________________________________________

-The Unix Command Line Interface (CLI) is a tool available on Unix or a Mac to manage HP Cloud from the command line or automated through scripts.
-You do not need to understand the underlying REST API or XML document format to use the Unix CLI.
+The UNIX Command Line Interface (CLI) is a tool available on UNIX or a Mac to manage HP Cloud from the command line or automated through scripts.
+You do not need to understand the underlying REST API or XML document format to use the UNIX CLI for HP Cloud.

 * [Installation](/cli/unix/install)
 * [Account Configuration](/cli/unix/2/configuration)